eclipse-esmf/esmf-semantic-aspect-meta-model/README.md

 ![Semantic Aspect Meta Model (SAMM) Elements](documentation/modules/ROOT/images/aspect-meta-model.svg)

 ## Example Usage
-SAMM standardizes the creation of domain specific aspect models and also makes them reusable.
+SAMM standardizes the creation of domain specific Aspect Models and also makes them reusable.
 Therefore, the created aspects can be used in several different digital twins.

 Imagine an automated guided vehicle (AGV) and its digital representation.